ocaml/platform-blog/opam-2-2-0-alpha.md

 This alpha release is a significant milestone, brought together by Raja Boujbel after years of work from the opam dev team (Raja Boujbel, David Allsopp, Kate Deplaix, Louis Gesbert, in a united OCamlPro/Tarides collaboration) with the help of many community contributors.
-We also thank JaneStreet for their continued sponsorship.
+We also thank Jane Street for their continued sponsorship.

 This version is an alpha, so we invite users to test it to spot previously